matttrenary/mr30/projects/completed.md

 ---
 title: Completed Projects
 ---
+## Finished January 10, 2021
+### Clarify collaboration between men's and women's teams
+- Unanimous support for collaboration
+- No issues with soliciting for joint projects
+- Mechanics of fundraising will determine exact collaboration

+### Gather additional input or solicit additional Working Group help
+- Working Group spans many decades for both men and women

 ## Finished November 15, 2020
 ### Prioritize field/fieldhouse
 - Given the lack of lead donors, our working vision will include facility desires and options but no hard cost or timeline